 You must report inaccuracies to the credit bureau whose report contains any inaccuracy.
 It is not their responsibility to identify errors.
 Once you identify an error, however, the credit bureaus must correct the information within 60 days, if actually determined to be in error and to send you a free copy of the credit report showing that the inaccuracy was corrected.

-For a totally free credit report, that you can get once a year without charge go to:
+For a totally free credit report that you can get without charge go to:

 For more information about Credit Scores, go to: